 Taxpayers are liable to a late filing surcharge, under the provision of Section 1084 TCA 1997, for the late filing of a return.
 The late filing surcharge applicable will always be added to an audit or intervention settlement where an income tax, capital gains tax, corporation tax, capital acquisitions tax (Section 53A Capital Acquisitions Tax Act 2003) return was not filed on or before the specified return date.
+Section 14A of the Stamp Duties Consolidation Act 1999 provides for the addition of a surcharge to the stamp duty payable on an instrument where an accountable person fails to cause the delivery of a stamp duty return on or before the specified return date.

 Section 1084 TCA 1997 also provides that the filing, on time, of an incorrect return, either deliberately or carelessly, is deemed to be late filing.
+Section 14A of the Stamp Duties

+Consolidation Act 1999 includes a similar provision.
 However, a late filing surcharge will not be sought where the return was filed on or before the specified return due date and either a 'tax geared penalty' or a 'tax avoidance surcharge' was applied to a settlement.